oktadev/okta-blog/_source/_posts/2021-11-16-k8s-security-best-practices.md

 ## 7. Control traffic between pods and clusters

 Generally, pods within the same cluster will be able to communicate with each other, and if you have multiple clusters in the same network, there may be traffic between them as well.
-Do not let this all open, as it could lead to a compromised cluster when another in the network is affected.
+Do not leave this all open, as it could lead to a compromised cluster when another in the network is affected.
 Use [Kubernetes network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to control traffic between pods and clusters and allow only necessary traffic.

 ## 8. Use namespaces to isolate workloads

 Do not run all your workloads in a single namespace.
-Isolating workloads in different namespaces based on business needs will make it more secure and easier to manage with RBAC.
+Isolating workloads in different namespaces based on business needs is more secure and easier to manage with RBAC.
 This way, you can fine-tune RBAC even further to let users access only what they need to see.
 You can also use Kubernetes network policies to isolate traffic between namespaces where applicable.

 ## 9. Limit resource usages